 § 17.09 Hearing a Motion for Contempt When There Is a Pending Motion for Modification

-When a party against whom a motion for contempt has been filed, files a motion for modification, both motions should be heard together.
+When a party against whom a motion for contempt has been filed files a motion for modification, both motions should be heard together.
 Conn.
 Gen. Stat. § 46b-8.
 Although they should be heard together, the court is not required to hear both motions together.
 Bieluch v.
 Bieluch, 199 Conn.
 550 (1986).
-If the party who has filed the motion for modification is in arrears, the court shall determine whether or not the arrears accrued with sufficient excuse and may determine whether a modification shall be ordered prior to paying the arrearage.
+If the party who has filed the motion for modification is in arrears, the court shall determine whether the arrears accrued with sufficient excuse and may determine whether a modification shall be ordered prior to paying the arrearage.
 P.B. § 25-26(a).

 #Comment Begins